Research

 To learn more about behavioral development – and how much we don’t yet understand – check out Taborsky, 2016.

-To learn about behavioral development in A. burtoni, check out the latest from the lab: Solomon-Lane & Hofmann, 2019.
+To learn about behavioral development in A. burtoni, check out the latest from the lab: Harmon et al., 2024.

 Current Projects